 There are lots of fish to be caught in Muskoka!
 Licenses can be purchased at the general store in Rosseau.
 You can fish off the public docks, rent a boat, or charter a boat and guide for some serious fishing with Captain Action Charters.
 Lake Rosseau is a popular spot for ice fishing as well in the wintertime and the lake is spotted with fishing huts from January to March.

-Terrific opportunities exist locally for canoeing, horseback riding, hiking, and cycling.
+Terrific opportunities exist locally for ATV riding, canoeing, horseback riding, hiking, tree top trekking, water sports, cycling and more!

 - Canoeing – Spend a day canoeing down the scenic Shadow River, the mouth of which is a five minute paddle from the public docks in Rosseau.
 Just follow the shore to the right as you look out over the lake from the docks.
 This shallow river winds gently through serene wilderness and can provide a good half day excursion.
 Remember to take your camera, as you are sure to get a photo of Great Blue Herons.
 To rent paddling equipment, contact Muskoka Outfitters in Bracebridge or Huntsville.
 For the more adventuresome, explore the larger Lake Rosseau.
 Winds tend to pick up in the afternoon, so we suggest an early morning or late afternoon paddle if you plan to go on the lake.